gerardo-m/tomy_timer/ROADMAP.md

     - ~~Remove floating button~~
 - Load template
     - ~~Implement template dialog for new meeting~~
-    - Implement copying the template into a meeting
+    - ~~Implement copying the template into a meeting~~
+    - Fix the next item button to not create a new one
 - Import from Tomy